Navigating Language Barriers: Communication Tips for Receptionists

 Leverage Technology

 Incorporating technology can be instrumental in overcoming language barriers.
-Implementing translation apps or devices at the reception desk can facilitate real-time interpretation, allowing receptionists to communicate with individuals who do not speak the primary language fluently.
-Video conferencing capabilities can also be utilized to connect visitors with bilingual staff members when necessary.
+Implementing translation apps or devices at the reception desk can facilitate real‑time interpretation, allowing receptionists to communicate with individuals who do not speak the primary language fluently.
+Likewise, modern video conferencing devices can be used to connect visitors with bilingual staff members when necessary.

 Cultivate Cultural Awareness